tsdiokno/abl/content/docs/roma-6.md

 ## Dating Patay sa Kasananan, Ngayon Ay Buhay kay Kristo
 [#](# "Formerly Dead to Sin, Now Alive in Christ")

 [^1]Ano ang sasabihin natin?
-Tutuloy ba tayo sa kasalanan, para lumaki ang kahabagan?
+Tutuloy ba tayo sa kasalanan, para lumaki ang kagandahang-loob?

 [^1]: What therefore shall we say?
 Shall we continue in sin, in order that grace may increase?

-[^2]'Wag sana!
+[^2]Hinding-hindi!
 Pano tayo nabubuhay sa kasalanan kung patay na tayo dito?

 [^2]: May it never be!
 How can we who died to sin still live in it?